Interactive-House-Smart-House-HKR-Grp3/Web_Interface_Code_Smart_House/README.md

 ### Meetings
 1. ~~Group 3 meetings~~
 2. ~~Subgroup web meetings~~
+3. ~~Meeting 1.~~
 ### Tasks
-1. ~~Research the project and course requirements ~~
+- [x] Research the project and course requirements
-2. ~~Split the development in three parts that can be assign to each of the development team members~~
+- [x] Split the development in three parts that can be assign to each of the development team members
-3. ~~Create Use Case and UML diagrams to help undesrtand the requirements and the different approaches that are possible~~
+- [x] Create Use Case and UML diagrams to help undesrtand the requirements and the different approaches that are possible
-4. ~~Create a first draft of artifacts~~
+- [x] Create a first draft of artifacts
-5. ~~Update the artifacts according to the feedback received during the first meeting~~
+- [x] Update the artifacts according to the feedback received during the first meeting
 ## Iteration 2
 ### Meetings
 1. ~~Group 3 meeting.
 September 28th.
 Artifacts updates, new requirements~~